LipSurf/plugins/chrome-extension/README.md

 TODO
 ===
-Something is seriously wrong with the options page... switch to vue?
 - [ ] timing: https://jsfiddle.net/xpvt214o/420526/
 - [ ] Landing page:
    -- Hands free browser operation while you (eat, do yoga, cook, have dirty hands)